seanlin0800/intro_react/examples/snapshots/snapshot21/README.md

 Key points:

+ - Stores
+   - emit an event when state changed
+ - Controller-views
- - controller-views: listen to event changes and get data from stores
+   - listen to event changes
+   - get data from stores
+   - pass data to children via props